 - Click on your name to go to the Author Profile Page

-- Click the "Add Personal Information" link on the Author Profile Page
+- Click the "Claim this Profile" link on the Author Profile Page

 - Wait for ACM review and approval; generally less than 24 hours

-- Make sure that the image you submit is in .jpg or .gif format and that the file name does not contain special characters
+A. Make sure that the image you submit is in .jpg or .gif format and that the file name does not contain special characters.

-- What if I cannot find the Add Personal Information function on my author page?
+Q. What if I cannot find the "Claim this Profile" function on my author page?

 A. The ACM account linked to your profile page is different than the one you are logged into.
 Please logout and login to the account associated with your Author Profile Page.

 Q. Why can't I find my most recent publication in my ACM Author Profile Page?